harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

 <ol>
   <li><b>Image Generation using AI models.</b>
     <ul>
-    <li>We need to generate a pair of images that have some differences between them.This task is done using Ai-image generators such as Dall-E (by Open AI), Imagen 3(by Google), Copilot (by Microsoft), 	AI Image Generator(also text2img by DeepAI), AI Image Generator (by Canva)</li>
+    <li>We need to generate a pair of images that have some differences between them.This task is done using AI image generators such as Dall-E (by OpenAI), Imagen 3 (by Google), Copilot (by Microsoft), AI Image Generator (also text2img by DeepAI), and AI Image Generator (by Canva).</li>
   </ul>
   </li>

   <li><b> Spotting differences in the two images</b>
     <ul>
-    <li>We have subtracted the image from one another we generated the mask image that implies the subtraction of pixel values using OpenCV python package.</li>
+    <li>We have subtracted the image from one another; we generated the mask image that implies the subtraction of pixel values using the OpenCV Python package..</li>
   </ul>
   </li>

   <li><b>Generating the clues by identifying the objects that are difference mage.</b>
     <ul><li>
-      After finding the pixel differences we get the contour regions as region of interest (ROI) in the difference mask image and then this region is given to the computer vision model YOLO to detect the object in them and found the relevant position of ROI in the image.
+      After finding the pixel differences, we get the contour regions as Regions of Interest (ROIs) in the difference mask image, and then this region is given to the computer vision model YOLO to detect the objects in them and found the relevant position of ROI in the image.
       <li>Thus, we generated the clues from the objects that were detected.
 The image is divided into nine(9) parts to be more detailed while giving clue. </li>
     </li></ul>